 INTEGER :: the_integer CHARACTER (LEN=6) :: the_character

-After the specification section of the program, we have the execution section.
-This section handles the main program logic that will be executed when the program is run.
-Using what we have thus far, we can quickly demonstrate how this part of the program might look.
+After the specification section of the programme, we have the execution section.
+This section handles the main programme logic that will be executed when the programme is run.
+Using what we have thus far, we can quickly demonstrate how this part of the programme might look.

-Now we have a functioning, albeit short, FORTRAN program.
+Now we have a functioning, albeit short, FORTRAN programme.
 But what about subprograms?
 To begin to understand subprograms, we have to separate subprograms into two different subtypes: functions and subroutines.

 Functions are designed to emulate mathematical functions.
 They work just like functions in C languages, although functions are typically used if there is a single value that must be returned.
 Functions cannot return more than one value.
 The following is an example function that prompts for two integers, then adds two integers together.

 INTEGER FUNCTION Addition(a, b) IMPLICIT none INTEGER :: a, b Addition = a + b END FUNCTION Addition

 This function can then be called from the main programme code.
 It will execute, then return the value of